 The AER publishes updates on ring-fencing compliance (including any material breaches reported to the AER) in the AER Quarterly Compliance Report.
 We also publish DNSP compliance reports and independent assessments on the AER website, after undertaking analysis of the reports.

-In July 2017 DNSPs submitted compliances plans to the AER, detailing the steps they would take over the 2017 transitional year to achieve compliance with the Electricity Distribution Ring-fencing Guideline.
-View compliance plans.
+In July 2017 DNSPs submitted compliance plans to the AER, detailing the steps they would take over the 2017 transitional year to achieve compliance with the Electricity Distribution Ring-fencing Guideline.

 Ring-fencing enquiries should be directed to firstname.lastname@example.org.